 Middle East North Africa (“MENA”)

 Historically the strategic and geographical focus has been predominately exploration in Louisiana, USA.
 This focus had shifted in 2014 to include oil reserve acquisition in the MENA region.
 In Yemen, the Company holds two leases.
 One with undeveloped oil resources, and substantial exploration potential, and the second a production licence over five sizeable oil and gas discoveries, one of which is developed (An Nagyah) and was in production until late in February 2014.
 The Company will actively continue to identify and acquire additional developed and undeveloped reserves within the MENA region.

-Block 7, Al Barqa Permit, Republic of Yemen
+Al Barqa (Block 7) Exploration Permit, Republic of Yemen